trustcrypto/OnlyKey-Firmware/README.md

 # OnlyKey-Firmware

 This is the official firmware for **OnlyKey** - The Two-factor Authentication & Password Solution.
-For general information on OnlyKey check out the Kickstarter page: [OnlyKey Kickstarter Page](https://www.kickstarter.com/projects/1048259057/openkey-the-two-factor-authentication-and-password/)

 OnlyKey can be purchased here: [OnlyKey order](http://www.crp.to/p/)

+## Background ##

+OnlyKey started out with a successful Kickstarter in 2016: [OnlyKey Kickstarter Page](https://www.kickstarter.com/projects/1048259057/openkey-the-two-factor-authentication-and-password/)

 ## Introduction ##
 There are two available version of the OnlyKey firmware: